Testing and exporting your emails with BEE Pro

 The PDF export gives you the following options:

 - One long document (Mobile version)

 - US Letter

-With any of the other three settings, you will be asked to pick either a portrait or a landscape layout.
+If you select any of the last three settings, you can pick either a portrait or a landscape layout.

-Click on Download your file to have BEE Pro prepare the PDF document for you.
+Click on Download your file to get the PDF.